-In our new special series, we are sharing interviews and stories from the founders, stylists and experts that we have been so lucky to meet through Kiwabi’sup, is Laura Linsenmayer, Founder and Owner of non-toxic cosmetic shop and organic color salon, Roots The Beauty Underground in gorgeous Laguna Beach.
+In our new special series, we are sharing interviews and stories from the founders, stylists and experts that we have been so lucky to meet through Kiwabi’s partnerships.First up, is Laura Linsenmayer, Founder and Owner of non-toxic cosmetic shop and organic color salon, Roots The Beauty Underground in gorgeous Laguna Beach.

 Laura went from film / tv makeup artist to launching her own boutique a little over four years ago.
 It sounds like there has been a lot to learn and quickly, but she knew what she was good at, and made her dreams come true.
 Here, she shares with us her story and gives us an inside look into her store and what’s most important in beauty and life.